Semi-infinite highest weight categories: Generalizations of highest weight categories

 \subsection{\boldmath Shared lemmas for $\S\S$\ref{ssn}--\ref{sst}}

 In this subsection, we prove a series of lemmas needed in both $\S$\ref{ssn} and in $\S$\ref{sst}.
-Let $\R$ be a category which is {\em either} essentially finite Abelian ($\S$\ref{ssn}) {\em or} Schurian ($\S$\ref{sst}).
-Also let $\rho:\B\rightarrow \Lambda$ be a stratification, and $\eps:\Lambda\rightarrow \{\pm\}$ be a sign function.
-In the Schurian case, we assume that the poset $\Lambda$ is upper finite.
-In both cases, we assume that property ($\widehat{P\Delta}_\eps$) holds.
+Let $\R$ be an Abelian category equipped with a stratification $(\B,L,\rho,\Lambda,\leq)$ which is {\em either} essentially finite ($\S$\ref{ssn}) {\em or} upper finite ($\S$\ref{sst}).
+Also let $\eps:\Lambda\rightarrow \{\pm\}$ be a sign function.
+We assume throughout the subsection that the property ($\widehat{P\Delta}_\eps$) from $\S$\ref{ssn} holds.

 \begin{lemma} We have that $\Ext^1_{\R}(\Delta_\eps(b), \Delta_\eps(c)) = 0$ for $b,c \in \B$ such that $\rho(b)\not\leq\rho(c)$. \end{lemma}